netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ### 6. Configure the FOSUserBundle (NmnUserBundle params)

-Keep in mind that NmnUserBundle overwrites user_class via UserDiscriminator but does it only in controllers and forms handlers; in other case (command, sonata integration, etc) it is still used the user_class configured in the config.
+Keep in mind that NmnUserBundle overwrites user_class via UserDiscriminator but it does it only in controllers and forms handlers; in the other cases (command, sonata integration, etc) it still uses the user_class configured in the config.

 ``` yaml
 # Acme/UserBundle/Resources/config/config.yml